rhysgt/DefDAP_Repository/README.md

 This package contains yaml files, which each contain everything we need to load DIC/EBSD datasets from Zenodo, then link the DIC to the EBSD map using DefDAP, before displaying.

-The yaml files contain
+The yaml files contain:
-- Zenodo URL from which to dnwload
+- Zenodo URL from which to download
 - Metadata (ie name and author)
 - DIC map filename, crop, scale and homologous points
 - EBSD map filename, type, rotation, grain boundary tolerance and homologous points